KarolStoinski/homelab-atlas/README.md

 - Claude
 - 1Password CLI
 - PowerShell on Windows 11
+- CatchyOS

 # Secrets management
 All cluster connection secrets are stored in 1Password and loaded via `op run` command.

 # Initial Setup (2025-12-26)
 The Proxmox cluster and backup server were deployed manually.
-I also installed a Debian VM and a MikroTik RouterOS CHR VM.
+I also installed a CatchyOS VM and a MikroTik RouterOS CHR VM.
-Debian will be used as a development/debug machine within the cluster, while RouterOS will manage network access to and from the VMs.
+CatchyOS will be used as a development/debug machine within the cluster, while RouterOS will manage network access to and from the VMs.
 The MikroTik VM has internet access and two interfaces: one for the internal VM network and one for the internet.